trac-hacks/trac-keyword-secret-ticket-plugin/README.md

 For `insensitive_group`, which means users in these groups will be granted `TICKET_VIEW` permission only if he/she is reporter, ticket owner, or in cc list.

-For `sensitive_keyword` sets to `secret`, which means when a ticket's keyword contains "`secret`", then it will become secret ticket.
+For `sensitive_keyword` sets to `secret`, which means when a ticket's keyword contains `secret`, then it will become secret ticket.

 License
 =======